 Wood Badge recipients now number more than 100,000 and can be found in all corners of the world.
 The object of a Wood Badge course is to demonstrate the aims and methods of Scouting.

-Six days in duration, the course is a multifaceted presentation of leadership skills, organizational tools, and participatory activities based on the best of Scouting traditions and the latest in team development theory.
+Five days in duration, the course is a multifaceted presentation of leadership skills, organizational tools, and participatory activities based on the best of Scouting traditions and the latest in team development theory.
 Participants will also enjoy the fellowship of learning alongside many other volunteers and professional Scouters, and along the way have a great deal of fun.

 Upon successful completion of all course requirements, each participant receives a certificate and the Wood Badge — two wooden beads to be worn around the neck on a leather thong.
 Many Scouters consider Wood Badge to be a peak experience in their Scouting careers.
 It has served as a source of training and inspiration to thousands.